GSA/smartpay-training/README.md

 ## Deploy the app

-After the services have been successfully created and environment variables are in place, deploy the training app:
+After the services have been successfully created, deploy the training app but don't start it yet since we still have to set some environment variables:

 ```
-cf push
+cf push --no-start
 ```

-The app will output errors due to not finding the expected environment variables, but it's necessary to have an app in place first before we can configure environment variables.

 ## Set required environment variables